CheeGuang/Velocity/README.md

 ### Role 1 : UX/UI Designer

 **Responsibility** :
-Raeanne is responsible for the design of the user interface and user experience of Velocity website.
+Raeanne is responsible for the Conceptualisation of Velocity website design.
 She ensures that the look and feel of the website clearly projects Velocity's branding images as well as translating Velocity's business requirement to functional UI.
 She oversees and communicate with developers to ensure features are implemented as intended.

 **Workscope** :

-- Research : Based on Velocity's needs and requirements, Raeanne conducted research to gather information about user preferences, behaviors, expectations and pain points of identified target of audiences.
-User personas and user scenarios were then developed to guide the website design process.
+- Responsible for the Design of Velocity's Company Logo.

+- Gamifying User Experience (UX) :
+  Raeannne is responsible for the UX design of the website, focusing on users' shopping experience.
-- Gamifying user experience : Raeanne specially designed and incoporated features that enhances user engagement, motivating web-visitors to sign up as members as well as making more purchases.
-Other features includes animations and quizes to catch users' attentions, making it more interactive and customed to users' needs.
+  She specially designed and incoporated features that enhances user experience, motivating web-visitors to sign up to enjoy members' privilege.
+  Other features includes the Shoe Finder Quiz to provide customised recommendation to meet user's need.

+- UI Design :
+  Raeanne is responsible for defining the look of the website, paying attention to details from the use of whitespaces to visual cues like CTA, ensuring users are guided with intuitive design.
+Incoporating the use of animations (Lotties) and progress bar to reflect customers' spending to get free shippings are features to enhance user engagment.

-- Wireframing : Raeanne was responsbile for creation and managment of prototype content in Figma.
+- Wireframing : Raeanne was responsbile for the creation and managment of interactive prototype content in Figma.

   https://www.figma.com/file/XPogNB1whV7ch5bO8wb3W6/Velocity-UI?type=design&node-id=0%3A1&mode=design&t=mQjHcbvrWgSPeWiG-1